What Happens When You Get a Margin Call

 When you open a margin account with your stockbroker, futures broker, or commodities broker, you effectively tell them that, at some point, you may want to borrow money from them.
 You do this by pledging the cash and securities in your account as collateral for the margin loan.
 Once you borrow the funds to purchase securities, the broker can then sell off your other assets if needed to satisfy your margin loan, which is a potential disaster waiting to happen.

 If your investment account doesn't have enough value to satisfy the margin loan, you are legally bound to come up with the entire remaining debt balance.
 That is, you can lose much more than the funds you have deposited into your account.
 There are significant dangers to buying stocks and other securities on margin, even if you believe it's a relatively conservative investment.

 Any time you trade on margin, you've introduced the possibility of a margin call.
 Specifically, a margin call occurs when the required equity relative to the debt in your account has fallen below certain limits, and the broker demands an immediate fix, either by depositing additional funds, liquidating holdings, or a combination of the two.

-Your account might have fallen below the regulatory requirements governing margin debt, due to fluctuations in asset prices or changes by regulators.
-Federal Reserve Regulation T makes it possible for the nation's central bank to enforce minimum margin debt-to-equity requirements, as a way to avoid excessive over-leveraging and speculation.
+Your account might have fallen below the regulatory requirements governing margin debt due to fluctuations in asset prices or changes by regulators.
+Federal Reserve Regulation T makes it possible for the nation's central bank to enforce minimum margin debt-to-equity requirements as a way to avoid excessive overleveraging and speculation.

-For example, current rules state that when dealing with stocks on the New York Stock Exchange, the borrower must have at least 50 percent equity at the time of purchase and must maintain, at all times, at least 25 percent equity in their account.

-For example, if you had $100,000 in an investment account, you could borrow another $100,000 on margin, taking your total assets to $200,000 of which half was debt and half was equity.
-You might not face a margin call until your combined account balance declined by 33.33 percent to $133,333, at which point the debt ($100,000) would be 75 percent of the total account balance.
+For example, current rules state that when dealing with stocks on the New York Stock Exchange, the borrower must have at least 50% equity at the time of purchase and must maintain 25% equity in their account at all times.
+If you had $100,000 in an investment account, you could borrow another $100,000 on margin, taking your total assets to $200,000—half debt, half equity.
+You might not face a margin call until your combined account balance declined by 33.33% to $133,333, at which point the debt would be 75% of the total account balance.

-You may become subject to a margin call if your brokerage firm changes its margin policy for your account.
-It may no longer consider you a good risk, because of a specific security you own, if it thinks the risk exposure warrants it, or any number of other reasons, none of which have to be fair or serve your best interests.
-For example, many brokerage firms set margin maintenance requirements much higher than the minimum regulatory rules.
+You may also become subject to a margin call if your brokerage firm changes its margin policy for your account.
+It could be because they no longer consider you a good risk, a specific security you own, the risk exposure warrants it, or any number of other reasons, none of which have to be fair or serve your best interests.
+For instance, many brokerage firms set margin maintenance requirements much higher than the minimum regulatory rules.

-Brokers don't want to be on the hook for borrowed money that you can't repay so the bigger the equity cushion to absorb losses, the safer it is for them and their owners, shareholders, and lenders.
-In practical terms, the margin debt exists at the discretion of the brokerage house and they can demand repayment at any time, without giving you notice.
+Brokers don't want to be on the hook for borrowed money that you can't repay, so the bigger the equity cushion to absorb losses, the safer it is for them and their owners, shareholders, and lenders.
+The margin debt exists at the discretion of the brokerage house, and they can demand repayment at any time without giving you notice.

 When a situation arises in which your account no longer has the necessary equity-to-debt ratio required by either the broker's own internal house rules for margin maintenance or those set as minimum guidelines by the Federal Reserve, the broker issues a margin call.

 Otherwise, brokerage representatives may begin selling off your holdings to raise as much cash as possible.
 The broker is typically interested in protecting its own financial condition and doesn't want to go after you to collect a debt.
-As a result, and as spelled out in your account agreement, it is under no obligation to give you additional time to meet a margin call or to consult you prior to liquidating assets in your account to cover any margin debt.
+As a result, and as spelled out in your account agreement, it is under no obligation to give you additional time to meet a margin call or to consult you before liquidating assets in your account to cover any margin debt.

-They don't even have to call you on the phone or give you a chance to react first, so you may not get a chance to rectify the situation even if the funds are available to you.
+They don't have to notify you, so you may not get an opportunity to rectify the situation.
 When you opened your account, you signed the account agreement that spelled out the margin call ramifications clearly, so you must live with the consequences.

-- A universal default may be triggered and, in jurisdictions where it is permitted, you may find your insurance rates on your home, cars, or other policies increasing substantially as you are now considered deficient in character.
+If you have business loans or other liabilities that permit accelerated maturity in the event of a major change in your financial condition, you may also find the entire balance owed on those debts.
 Additionally, you may find it harder to land a new job as some states allow companies to consider credit histories as being indicative of responsibility and capability.

-- The broker will launch a lawsuit against you demanding immediate repayment, including legal costs.
-The remedies available depend upon the specific laws of the state but may include forcing you to disclose your entire financial situation under oath, including:
+The broker may launch a lawsuit against you demanding immediate repayment, including legal costs.
+The remedies available depend on the specific laws of your state, but they may include forcing you to disclose your entire financial situation under oath, including:

 In many cases, the best option may be to raise money however you can and wipe out the debt within days, even if it means selling other assets such as cars or furniture.
 Alternatively, you may choose to consult as quickly as possible with a bankruptcy attorney.
 If filing is the right call, they might advise you to do it sooner than later.

-How to Avoid Margin Calls
+Avoiding Margin Calls

-- Open a "cash only" account at your brokerage firm.
-Aside from being a little more inconvenient, it means you can't create margin debt because securities must be fully paid, in cash, at the time of acquisition.
+The most effective way to avoid margin calls is to open a cash-only account at your brokerage firm.
+Aside from being a little more inconvenient, it means you can't create margin debt because securities must be fully paid in cash at the time of acquisition.
 If you want to employ leverage within a cash account, you can still gamble with investments like stock options that are fully paid or 3x leveraged ETFs.

 Brokers don't have to notify you, so never assume they will, but it's possible they don't want to lose a wealthy client who pays a lot of lucrative fees over a relatively paltry sum.
 You won't get a courtesy call from a discount broker, operating a do-it-yourself account, so be particularly careful if you're working on your own.

 The Balance does not provide tax, investment, or financial services and advice.
-The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
+The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
-Investing involves risk including the possibility of loss.
+Investing involves risk, including the possibility of loss.